rakutenanalytics/ios-rakutenanalytics/README.md

 ## How to build your project without use_frameworks!

-RAnalytics is a Swift framework and contains a custom module map.
+RakutenAnalytics is a Swift framework and contains a custom module map.

 If `use_frameworks!` is not defined in your app's Podfile the following Cocoapods error occurs: